-Stained Glass Making:
+Stained Glass Making

-Scouts will have the opportunity to cut, shape, and Sauter pieces of glass together to make beautiful works of art.
-This is a program designed for older scouts over the age of 14.
+You will have the opportunity to cut, shape, and Sauter pieces of glass together to make beautiful works of art.
+This is a program designed for Scouts 14 years old or older.
+Leaders are welcome to attend.